SystemCo/pizza_delivery_simulator/readme.md

     * Motorcycle should only turn while moving. i.e. the wheel should not slide.
     * Assigned on: Tuesday 03/04/25
     * Assigned by: David
-    * Due by:      Teusday 03/11/25
+    * Due by:      Tuesday 03/11/25
-    * Status       Incomplete
+    * Status       Partially complete

 ### Fenoon
 * Add name to credits